AppDaemon/appdaemon/docs/APPGUIDE.rst

 Global Module Dependencies
 --------------------------

 The previously described dependencies and load order have all been at the App level.
 It is however, sometimes convenient to have global modules that have no apps in them that nonetheless require dependency tracking.
 For instance, a global module might have a number of useful variables in it.
 When they change, a number of apps may need to be restarted.
 To configure this dependency tracking, it is first necessary to define which modules are going to be tracked.
-This is done in any apps.yaml file, although it should only be in one place.
-We use the ``global_modules`` directive:
+This is done in any apps.yaml file.

+To do this, we create an entry for the global module as if it were an app, but instead of specifying a class, instead we add ``global: true`` to the description:

 .. code:: yaml

-    global_modules: global
+    my_global_module:
+        module: globals.py
+        global: true

-This means that the file ``globals.py`` anywhere with in the apps directory hierarchy is marked as a global module.
+This means that the file ``globals.py`` anywhere within the apps directory hierarchy is marked as a global module.
 Any App may simply import ``globals`` and use its variables and functions.
-Marking multiple modules as global can be achieved using standard YAML list format:
+Marking multiple modules as global can be achieved creating an entry for each module:

 .. code:: yaml

-    global_modules:
-      - global1
-      - global2
-      - global3
+    my_global_module:
+        module: globals.py
+        global: true
+    my_other_global_module:
+        module: other_globals.py
+        global: true

 Once we have marked the global modules, the next step is to configure any apps that are dependant upon them.
-This is done by adding a ``global_dependencies`` field to the App description, e.g.:
+This is done by adding them to the standard  ``dependencies`` field to the App description, e.g.:

 .. code:: yaml

     app1:
       class: App
       module: app
-      global_dependencies: global
+      dependencies: my_global_module

 Or for multiple dependencies: